mishanilkazreen/mishanilkazreen/README.md

 # 💫 About Me:
-🔭 Currently working on Machine Vision<br>📖 Interested in Computer Science and Mathematics<br>✈️ Travelled to over 15 Countries<br>🏊‍♂️ Swimmer
+🔭 Currently working on Machine Vision<br>📖 Interested in Computer Science and Mathematics<br>🏊‍♂️ Swimmer

 ## 🌐 Socials: